alexandrutodea/ember2018-experiments/README.md

 entry_name_hashed = FeatureHasher(50, input_type="string").transform([[raw_obj['entry']]]).toarray()[0]
 ```

+5. Save the changes to the features.py file

 ### Using Docker to Get the Dataset Ready

 1. Ensure that [Docker](https://www.docker.com) version 4.37.2 or later is installed and running